 3) The cost of the Labia Majora Reduction (Labial Lift)

-- The cost of the Labia Majora Reduction (Labial Lift) will include professional fees for the anesthesiologist and the surgeon, all the instruments, home medications and medicines used for the surgery as well.
-Fees for laboratory work-up for other existing diseases that you may have and the professional fees for the anesthesiologist and the surgeon for corrective surgery is not included in the package.
+- The cost of the Labia Majora Reduction (Labial Lift) will include professional fees for the anesthesiologist and the surgeon, all the instruments, home medications, and medicines used for the surgery as well.
+Fees for laboratory work-up for other existing diseases that you may have, and the professional fees for the anesthesiologist and the surgeon for corrective surgery are not included in the package.